Blumea/Blumea-Docs/versioned_docs/version-0.0.1/Filters/Classical Bloom Filter.md

 ### ❗️Usage Warning

-- The false positive rate must not exceed 1.0.
-An exception will be thrown if this value is exceeded.
+- Please note that the false positive rate in a Bloom filter should not exceed 0.999.
+If this value is exceeded, an exception will be thrown.

-- Valid Range: 0.01 to 0.99
+- The valid range for false positive rates is between 0.001 and 0.999.

 - Sample Code Snipet: